-City regions did not support C# scripts, so over three years I implemented thousands of triggers via drop-down menus.
-I believe I had about 6 bugs relating to triggers in over 3 years.
+City regions in Age of Empires: Online did not support C# scripts.
+Throughout 3 years of development I implemented thousands of triggers via a ponderous drop-down menu.
+I believe I had about 6 bugs relating to those triggers in over 3 years.

 Because of our game's incredibly low min. spec. requirements I had to re-use assets in city maps.
-The picture above likely has less than 40 unique assets.
-Rotating buildings and re-using humans are just examples of methodology.
-But telling a narrative can give believability to game mechanics, tech tree unlocks, and even a city with heavily re-used assets.
+The picture above has 40 unique assets.
+For me, rotating buildings and re-using characters is not how I made a city look varied.
+I "created a story" in every zone where your eyes could rest.

 Soldiers practicing arms.
 Throngs of citizens around temples and fish markets.
 Neighborhoods and daily activities that you'd assume a vibrant ancient city would have.

 After GPG (Gas Powered Games) went out of business, I decided to learn C# programming and the Unity game engine.
-I created a 4-player offline Co-Op game called "Monster Mash" by myself.
+I created a 4-player offline Co-Op game called "Monster Mash" as a solo project.

 Although my game will be very different in design and theme, I am very upfront that the core game mechanics are a clone of "Overcooked" by Team 17.
 I knew that if I wanted to develop a title as a solo developer, I needed technical requirements that could produce a lot of fun gameplay from a small list of game mechanics.

-This title has not shipped yet, but the depth of understanding I gained in game design architecture, project management, and programming has fundamentally changed my design process for the better.
+I gained a new understanding in game design architecture, how to support and communicate with programmers, and this project fundamentally changed my design process for the better.